lux-org/lux/README.md

 Here is a [1-min video](https://www.youtube.com/watch?v=qmnYP-LmbNU) introducing Lux, and [slides](http://dorisjunglinlee.com/files/Zillow_07_2020_Slide.pdf) from a more extended talk.

-Check out our [notebook gallery](https://lux-api.readthedocs.io/en/latest/source/reference/gallery.html) with examples of how Lux can be used with a variety of dataset and analysis scenarios.
+Check out our [notebook gallery](https://lux-api.readthedocs.io/en/latest/source/reference/gallery.html) with examples of how Lux can be used with different datasets and analyses.
 <br>Or try out Lux on your own in a [live Jupyter Notebook](https://mybinder.org/v2/gh/lux-org/lux-binder/master?urlpath=tree/demo/employee_demo.ipynb)!

 # Getting Started